FarronF/limerick-council-meetings/meetings/2023/04/17-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick - 20th March 2023.md

 **REPLY:** In the next month, two new small road sweepers are due to be delivered to the Cleansing

 Section.
-These sweepers will be available to sweep streets and laneways throughout the--- 5
+These sweepers will be available to sweep streets and laneways throughout the
+---
+5

 city and their provision will allow the two existing compact sweepers to focus more on cycle